nasa/Common-Metadata-Repository/bootstrap-app/README.md

 #### Synchronizing Deleted Items

   1. It finds any items which exist in Metadata DB and do not exist in Catalog REST.
 These items are inserted into a table for processing.
 The latest revision ids are retrieved at the same time.
+    * The start and end date parameters are ignored for this.
   2. For each batch of N items from the work table:
      1. For each item in the batch:
        1. Create a tombstone in Metadata DB